 Transit Impacts

 There would be a variety of impacts to other modes of transportation.
-Our analysis found no measurable impacts to bicycles, public transit capacity, parking, or truck access.
+Our analysis found no measurable impacts to public transit capacity, parking, or truck access.
 There would also be no measurable impacts to the bicycle network, as a series of planned improvements associated mainly with the extension of Frontier Drive would be implemented in the no-build condition.

 We found there would be direct, long-term adverse impacts to bus operations caused by the potential traffic delays forecasted along Loisdale Road.
 Additionally, the same bus line that regularly services Springfield Center Drive and Loisdale Road would encounter direct, short-term, adverse impacts caused by construction vehicles blocking some or all of the lanes and intermittent closures to accommodate construction activities.